 Your car tires are meant to fit your particular vehicle.
 They are not universal and they come with a specific load capacity.
 This rating is the weight of the vehicle, plus anything additional you decide to load into the car, truck or SUV.
 You can find the load rating in your car’s owner manual.

-If you create more weight than this recommendation, you overload the vehicle.
-This condition adds unneeded stress to car tires plus the suspension system.
+If you add more weight than this recommendation, you overload the vehicle.
+This condition adds unneeded stress to car tires and the suspension system.
 This added weight can lead to cracking and tire blowout.